nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 * 3a.
 The given index is invalid.

     * 3a1.
-AddressBook shows an error message.
+SETA shows an error message.

       Use case resumes at step 2.

 **Use case: Unmark question**

 1. User requests to list questions
-2. AddressBook shows list of questions
+2. SETA shows list of questions
 3. User requests to mark a specific question as unimportant
-4. AddressBook marks the question as unimportant
+4. SETA marks the question as unimportant

    Use case ends.